-5 Bioaccumulation: A chemical substance is considered to have a low potential for bioaccumulation if there are bioconcentration factors (BCF) or bioaccumulation factors (BAF) of less than 1,000 or there are equivalent or analogous data.
+&lt;sup>5 Bioaccumulation: A chemical substance is considered to have a low potential for bioaccumulation if there are bioconcentration factors (BCF) or bioaccumulation factors (BAF) of less than 1,000 or there are equivalent or analogous data.
 A chemical substance is considered to be bioaccumulative if there are BCFs or BAFs of 1,000 or greater and less than or equal to 5,000 or there are equivalent or analogous data.
 A chemical substance is considered to be very bioaccumulative if there are BCFs or BAFs of 5,000 or greater or there are equivalent or analogous data.
 (64 FR 60194; November 4 1999)

-bioaccumulation potential based on large predicted molecular volume, which limits bioavailability.
-EPA estimated that the new chemical substance could have limited persistence and a low potential for bioaccumulation, such that repeated exposures are not expected to cause food-chain effects via accumulation in exposed organisms.
-Although EPA estimated that the hydrolysis product could be very persistent, the substance has a low potential for bioaccumulation, such that repeated exposures are not expected to cause food-chain effects via accumulation in exposed organisms.
+persistent, the substance has a low potential for bioaccumulation, such that repeated exposures are not expected to cause food-chain effects via accumulation in exposed organisms.

-Human Health Hazard6: Human health hazard is relevant to whether a new chemical substance is likely to present an unreasonable risk because the significance of the risk is dependent upon both the hazard (or toxicity) of the chemical substance and the extent of exposure to the substance.
-EPA estimated the human health hazard of this new chemical substance based on its estimated physical/chemical properties and by comparing it to structurally analogous chemical substances for which there is information on human health hazard.
-Absorption of the parent compound is estimated to be nil and poor for the low molecular weight (LMW) fractions (5% < 500 and 10% < 1000) via all routes of exposure based on physical/chemical properties.
-EPA identified lung effects (including waterproofing) and skin and eye irritation as hazards based on a structural alert for alkoxysilanes, physical/chemical properties and the reactivity of the compound.
-Kidney effects were identified as a hazard based on analogy to tetraethyl orthosilicate.
-EPA quantitatively assessed the new chemical substance using analogue test data and identified a no-observed-adverse-effect-level (NOAEL) of 10 mg/kg-bw/day for kidney effects in a reproductive/developmental toxicity study (OECD 422) and a NOAEL of 75 mg/kgbw/day based on lung effects for alkoxysilanes, and a LOAEC of 1.5 mg/m3 for lung waterproofing which were used to derive exposure route- and population-specific points of departure (POD) for quantitative risk assessment, described below.
-The lowest available NOAEL was used to assess risk for kidney and lung effects.
+Human Health Hazard: Human health hazard is relevant to whether a new chemical substance is likely to present an unreasonable risk because the significance of the risk is dependent upon both the hazard (or toxicity) of the chemical substance and the extent of exposure to the substance.
+EPA estimated the human health hazard of this chemical substance based on its estimated physical/chemical properties, available data on the new chemical substance, by comparing it to structurally analogous chemical substances for which there is information on human health hazard, and other structural information.
+Absorption of the new chemical substance is expected to be moderate through the skin, moderate through the GI tract, and good through the lungs based on analogue data.
+For the new chemical substance, EPA identified liver effects and neurotoxicity as hazards based on data on the new chemical substance and analogues and systemic, reproductive/developmental, sensitization, and corrosion to the eyes, skin, and mucous membranes as hazards based on analogue data, and thyroid effects based on the iodide anion.
+Test data on the new chemical substance indicated liver effects and neurotoxicity in a 28day subchronic oral toxicity study (OECD TG 422).
+EPA identified a NOAEL of 100 mg/kg/day based on systemic and reproductive/developmental effects and a MRL of 0.01 mg/kg/day based on thyroid effects, which were used to derive exposure route- and population-specific points of departure for quantitative risk assessment, described below.
+EPA qualitatively evaluated corrosion and sensitization effects.

-Environmental Hazard7: Environmental hazard is relevant to whether a new chemical substance is likely to present unreasonable risk because the significance of the risk is dependent
+Environmental Hazard: Environmental hazard is relevant to whether a new chemical substance is likely to present unreasonable risks because the significance of the risk is dependent structure-activity relationships, and/or structural alerts to support characterizing human health hazards.